gleam-lang/gleam/notes/talk.md

 # (("" <> "Hello ") <> name) <> "!"
 ```

-Here it is called on the list we had before.
+Here the compile function is called on the list from before.

 As you can see it gets pretty hard to read these expressions, so I'm
 converting back into a string with the `Macro.to_string` function.